wingbus/wingbus.github.io/_pages/cv.md

 {% include base_path %}

 Passionate engineer with 4+ years of experience in the design and development of robotics and computer vision systems in competitive environments.
-Skilled in advanced robotics, advanced control systems, 3D reconstruction, SolidWorks CAD, rapid prototyping, C++, Python, embedded systems, with a proven track record of implementing novel concepts into research inventions and enhancing system performance and efficiency through innovative engineering solutions.
+Skilled in advanced robotics, advanced control systems, 3D reconstruction, SolidWorks CAD, rapid prototyping, C++, Python and embedded systems, with a proven track record of implementing novel concepts into research inventions and enhancing system performance and efficiency through innovative engineering solutions.

 Skills
 ======